It fits my first trip to Colorado was in September; fall is my favorite season.

 Evening temperatures in State Forest State Park, where the yurt was located, were dipping into the 20s (F), so I knew I needed a sleeping bag.
 Luckily, I could borrow a demo bag and inflatable sleeping mat from Big Agnes in Steamboat Springs.

-I bought some used gloves ahead of the night in the yurt to be safe but didn't need them.
+I bought some used gloves ahead of the night in the yurt to be safe but I didn't need them.

 As I had to hike 1.1 miles into the yurt from where I parked, I only brought the essentials for a night in my daypack and left the luggage in the car.
 More on that experience in a future post!

 Naturally, women will pack a few extra clothing and personal items men don't need.

-Editor's Note: I was invited by the Steamboat Springs Chamber Resort Association to experience Steamboat Springs, plus several other destinations in Colorado, including Fort Collins, Denver, and a national park.
-This is the first in a series of stories from my trip.
+Editor's Note: The Steamboat Springs Chamber Resort Association invited me to experience Steamboat Springs, plus several other destinations in Colorado, including Fort Collins, Denver, and a national park.

 I received the organic t-shirt by Prana in 2015 and The Cubed Travel Jacket™ by Clothing Arts in 2016 at no cost.